ReverseThatApp/ReverseThatApp.github.io/_posts/2026-09-09-8ksec-sekurebrowzer-flutter-ios-privacy-browser-challenge-v2.md

 ### Applying `dump.dart` into IDA

 `dump.dart` gives names and offsets, not addresses IDA understands directly.
 Each record's offset is relative to the isolate's AOT instructions section, exported in this binary as `_kDartIsolateSnapshotInstructions`.
-Resolve that symbol once, add each offset to it, and the result is a real address to rename — the script below does exactly that in IDA:
+Resolve that symbol once, add each offset to it, and the result is a real address to rename.
+The core of the renaming loop:

 ```asm
 ; Export